 This involves copying commands from the help and executing them in the Igor command line.
-You can also execute commands from a help file by selecting the command text and pressing Control-Enter (Macintosh) or Ctrl-Return (Windows).
+You can also execute commands from a help file by selecting the command text and pressing Control-Enter (Macintosh) or Ctrl-Return (Windows) but this does not work in the Igor Help Browser.